 Gamified versions of learning interact with the user and use many elements to make the process more interesting.
 Let’s have a look at some of them:

 - Leaderboards.
 Everyone likes to compete to a certain level.
-Healthy competition between friends, colleagues, classmates can help a lot while making learning fun embrace them to work harder in order to reach the top of the ladder.
+Healthy competition between friends, colleagues, classmates can help a lot while making learning fun embrace them to work harder to reach the top of the ladder.

 - Levels.
 The most common game element that is used to describe how much effort does one has put into the process of doing something.
 Having a certain level can motivate the user to continue what he started, and to reach for bigger goals.
 Either way, levels work in a sense of achievement which causes the user to be proud of himself.